 The latest faculty hires in Notre Dame’s Department of Political Science bring expertise in the fields of Latino and American politics.

-Luis Ricardo Fraga, a heralded scholar and pioneer in the study of Latino politics, has been named the Arthur Foundation Endowed Professor of Transformative Latino Leadership in the Institute of Latino Studies (ILS) and a professor in the Department of Political Science.
+Luis Ricardo Fraga, a heralded scholar and pioneer in the study of Latino politics, has been named the Professor in Transformative Latino Leadership in the Institute of Latino Studies (ILS) and a professor in the Department of Political Science.
 Gary E. Hollibaugh, Jr., whose research focuses on American political institutions, joined the department this year as an assistant professor.

 “Last year was a banner year for political science in terms of hiring terrific scholars at both the apex and the beginning of their careers,” said Michael Desch, professor and chair of the department.
 “My colleagues and I are absolutely thrilled that one of the country’s most distinguished experts on Latino Politics—Luis Fraga—has come back to Notre Dame.
 With this transformative senior hire, Notre Dame has become the place to study this important topic for our country and Church.